Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-readability.md

 fun mapNotNull(transform: (T) -> R?): List<R>
 ```

-It was possible to add something like `map(filterNulls: Boolean)` and write code like this:
+It is possible to add something like `map(filterNulls: Boolean)` and write code like this:

 ```kotlin
 listOf(1, null, 2).map(false) { it.toString() }